-What are the region’s most changed neighborhoods?
-We crunched the data on population, income, jobs
+5 of the Seattle area’s most changed neighborhoods: We crunched the data on population, income, jobs

 In the Kitts Corner section of Federal Way, just north of the Pierce County border, children were 12% of the population in 2010.
 In the new data, that number has increased to 29%.
 The child population grew by about 900, bringing this area’s median age down by 5 years since the start of the decade.

-At the other end of the spectrum, Seattle’s South Beacon Hill could called be the county’s “empty nest” capital.
+At the other end of the spectrum, Seattle’s South Beacon Hill could be called the county’s “empty nest” capital.
 The under-18 population has declined by half since 2010 in this residential neighborhood of mostly single-family homes.
 In fact, in fast-growing Seattle, South Beacon Hill’s population has dropped by 25%, primarily because of its loss of children.

 “Green” commuters: Downtown Bellevue